Drake Baldwin: Professional career

 Baldwin was selected by the Atlanta Braves in the third round with the 96th overall pick of the 2022 Major League Baseball draft.

 Baldwin made his professional debut in 2022 with the rookie-level Florida Complex League Braves and also played with the Single-A Augusta GreenJackets, hitting .258 over 24 games.
 He opened the 2023 season with the High-A Rome Braves, was promoted to the Double-A Mississippi Braves in late August, before later being promoted to the Triple-A Gwinnett Stripers in September.
 Over 109 appearances split between the three affiliates, Baldwin slashed .270/.384/.460 with 16 home runs and 61 RBI.
 He opened the 2024 season with Mississippi and was promoted to Gwinnett in June.
 Baldwin was selected to represent the Braves in the All-Star Futures Game at Globe Life Field.
 Over 124 games between the two teams, he hit .276 with 16 home runs and 88 RBIs.
 After the minor league regular season ended, Baldwin was named to the preliminary roster of the Arizona Fall League's Peoria Javelinas, and to the United States's roster for the 2024 WBSC Premier12.

 On March 21, 2025, the Braves selected Baldwin's contract after he made the team's Opening Day roster.
 He hit his first major league home run on April 16, against Toronto Blue Jays reliever Jeff Hoffman at Rogers Centre.
 Baldwin finished his rookie campaign slashing .274/.341/.469 with 19 home runs and 80 RBI.
 On November 10, he was named the National League Rookie of the Year.

+Baldwin was selected to his first All-Star Game in 2026.